r-lib/clock/tests/testthat/_snaps/date.md

     Invalid date found at location 2.
     i Resolve invalid date issues by specifying the `invalid` argument.

+# start: can't use invalid precisions

+    `precision` must be a valid precision for a 'year_month_day'.

+# end: can't use invalid precisions

+    `precision` must be a valid precision for a 'year_month_day'.

 # can resolve invalid dates

     Invalid date found at location 2.